 The Haslett Public Schools Library Media program strives to offer services, books, and other resources that engage and encourage the school community to become critical thinkers and effective users of information and develop a love and appreciation of literature.

 The goals of the Library Media program are to:

-- Provide a stimulating environment which encourages a love of reading and learning
+- Provide a stimulating environment that encourages a love of reading and learning

 - Promote literature appreciation and information skills